duncanmeech/dom/README.md

 };
 ```

-This simply removes the requirement to use the `new` keyword when creating instances of DList ( which I usually just
+This simply removes the requirement to use the `new` keyword when creating instances of DOMArray ( which I usually just
 import as D ).

 # Array Inheritance

-The fundamental architecture of DList is to use inheritance of the native Array class to create a specialized Array
+The fundamental architecture of DOMArray is to use inheritance of the native Array class to create a specialized Array
 type for DOM manipulation.
 Inheritance of native types is a new feature of ES7.
 ES7 is not at this time supported
 natively by any browsers so you application will need to be compiled with a library such as Babel / Webpack using
 additional support for Array inheritance.